-Once you have all the relevant documentation meet with Student Assist at least 3 weeks prior to the examination period or date of assessment.
-A Student Assist officer will assess and verify your equity request and submit a request on your behalf for alternative graduation arrangements.
+Once you have all the relevant documentation, you will need to meet with Student Wellbeing at least 3 weeks prior to the examination period or date of assessment.
+A Student Wellbeing officer will assess and verify your equity request, and submit a request on your behalf for alternative graduation arrangements.

 You will receive notification, if applicable, of the alternative graduation ceremony by the Official Communication Channel (OCC) sent to your Curtin provided OASIS account.

-Contact Graduations Office or Student Assist for more information
+Contact Graduations Office or Student Wellbeing for more information